 - (i) The proposed project capture rate is above thirty-five percent (35%). - (ii) Active AHFA projects in the defined market area must have an overall average stabilized vacancy rate of fifteen percent (15%) or above.
 Active is defined as any AHFA project that is still in its applicable compliance period and extended-use period. - (iii) The proposed market is determined to be a questionable market or the proposed project will have a clear long-term negative impact on an existing AHFA-funded development(s) in the same market. - (iv) If any information submitted in the market study is determined to be incorrect or misleading. - 4.)
 Demonstrate that the project is financially feasible.
-The project must meet certain financial feasibility requirements.
-See Section II(E)(1)(iii) of this QAP. - 5.)
-Submit evidence of adequate infrastructure capacity. - 6.)
-Demonstrate the likelihood of sustained 15-year compliance with Section 42.
-The financial statements required in the application must demonstrate that the owner and management company have the financial capacity and experience to maintain compliance with Section 42 throughout the applicable compliance period.
+The project must meet certain financial feasibility requirements as defined in Section II(E)(1)(iii) of this QAP. - 5.)
+Demonstrate adequate infrastructure capacity evidenced by the proposed project's utility documentation provided in the complete application.